trunklabs/marshant/.changeset/sdk-local-evaluation.md

 ---

 feat: SDK local evaluation with bulk config fetch

-BREAKING CHANGE: The SDK now requires async initialization and the per-flag evaluate endpoint has been removed.

 - `createClient()` is now async and fetches all flag configs on initialization
 - Flag evaluation happens locally (synchronous, in-memory)
 - Background polling refreshes configs every 15 seconds (configurable)